quiltdata/t4/docs/Installation.md

   - **BucketTitle**

-    Title for your bucket in the dropdown menu.
+    Human-friendly title for your bucket to be displayed in the dropdown menu.

   - **CertificateArn**